 Figure 2.2 Spectral response of the pyranometer compared to the solar spectrum.
 The pyranometer only cuts off a negligible part of the total solar spectrum.

-Figure 2.3 Directional response of a SR20 pyranometer of 4 azimuth angles, compared to secondary standard limits
+Figure 2.3 Directional response of a SR20 pyranometer of 4 azimuth angles, compared to spectrally flat Class A (secondary standard) limits.

 3 Specifications of SR20

 3.1 Specifications of SR20